jenkins-infra/repository-permissions-updater/docs/rollout-of-github-permissions-sync.md

      derived directly from the YAML in the merged commit, so a large removal simply reflects a large, reviewed change to `developers`; there's no separate "unexpected" state to guard against beyond normal PR review.
+   - a mutation failure for one login/team (e.g. a login that no longer exists, or a team that was deleted) is caught per-mutation, logged, and recorded in that team's `errors` in the JSON report — it does not abort reconciliation of any other opted-in team/login in the same run.
-   - every mutation is logged with before/after state; the diff report remains the audit trail.
+   - every mutation is logged; the diff report (which also records `dryRun` and any `errors`) remains the audit trail.
-4. Re-run Stage 0/1 style pilot (small set first, e.g. `plugin-slack`) with writes enabled before wider rollout, watching closely for a few cycles.
+4. Before flipping `githubPermissionsDryRun=false` for the first time, re-review the current diff report for every already-opted-in repo (starting with the Stage 0 pilot, `plugin-slack`) to confirm it still looks as expected, then flip the flag and watch closely for a few cycles.
-5. Roll out to the Stage 2 batch, then broaden opt-in over time as plugin maintainers/hosting team choose to adopt it — this remains **opt-in per repo indefinitely**, there is no planned "flip everyone over" cutover.
+5. Broaden opt-in over time as plugin maintainers/hosting team choose to adopt it — this remains **opt-in per repo indefinitely** via `manageGitHubPermissions`/`manageGitHubTeam`; there is no planned "flip everyone over" cutover. `githubPermissionsDryRun`, once disabled, applies to all opted-in repos uniformly — it is a single global switch for the trusted run, not a per-repo setting.

 ## Stage 4 — Steady state

-- Adoption grows organically as maintainers add `manageGithubPermissions`/`syncGithubPermissions` to their `permissions/*.yml` (new plugins can opt in from day one via the hosting request template).
+- Adoption grows organically as maintainers add `manageGitHubPermissions`/`manageGitHubTeam` to their `permissions/*.yml`/`teams/*.yml` (new plugins can opt in from day one via the hosting request template).
 - Hosting team spot-checks the diff report periodically; alerts (see below) catch anomalies between checks.
 - The manual GitHub-permissions request issue template (`.github/ISSUE_TEMPLATE/5-github-permissions.yml`) is updated to point maintainers at self-service YAML